Our content is reader-supported and may contain affiliate links. Purchases from our links can earn us commissions at no cost to you. Learn more.

 As all foreign tourists, we landed in Keflavik International Airport.
 There are dozens of car rental companies there, including Avis, Budget, Hertz and many others.
 When we searched for car rental companies, we were looking for a reliable, but relatively inexpensive option.

 When doing our research, we came across Blue Car Rental, which is conveniently located right in Keflavik airport.
 The car rental shuttle that circulates around the airport will take you to their office.
 Blue Car Rental ticked a lot of boxes for us, mainly offering a great value by being inexpensive and reliable based on the numerous reviews we read online.
+Take a look at our post reviewing Blue Car Rental and our experience with them.

 Our overall car rental experience was smooth and pleasant with Blue Car Rental.
 We chose to rent one of their smallest vehicles, which they advertise as Toyota Aygo with automatic transmission.
 What we actually got was a comparable car, Hyundai i10.
 Based on our Iceland Ring Road itinerary below, we were perfectly fine driving this small vehicle on ring road and certain adjacent gravel roads.